Priyanshusinhaa/Super-Circuit/README.md

 ![supercircuit](https://github.com/Priyanshusinhaa/Super-Circuit/blob/master/Images/supercircuit.svg)

  Super Circuit is a type of parameterized circuit which is independent of a fixed number of qubits, layers or both.
 It is used to tune the parameters of the circuit to get the desired value.
 In simple terms, you can construct a circuit for any number of qubits by just passing a 'number of qubit', 'number of layer' and 'list of theta' as parameters in class.
 Every circuit is built independently; it means you can just take a class of circuit from here and use it in your project or thesis.
-It could be used as a core component of several Quantum Algorithms that require finding solutions for particular problems.
-It is built on python using Qiskit.
-We can use the circuit steps mentioned below,
+It could be used as a core component of several Quantum Algorithms like Quantum Machine learning, VQE, QAOA, etc. It is built on python using Qiskit.
+We can use the circuit as a steps mentioned below,

+### Uses
 1. We've to install Qiskit first.
 So to install use these one:

              pip install qiskit

 2. Now, we've to choose a circuit from the library (Images are mentioned below).
 Suppose, we choose Circuit 3
-3. then, We've to go to the repo of Circuit3 and download circuit3.py
+3. then, We've to go to the repo of Circuit3 and have to download circuit3.py
-4. Use the class methods to call circuit as per your need.
+4. Now, we can yse the class methods to call circuit as per our need.

  Although, I recommend you to install it in a virtual environment.
 It will help you to develop your project independently.
 Below are examples of how to use it.

+### Examples
  for example you could call the class by following code:

             > Circuit7(qubit, layer, thetaList).draw()